| 09:30~12:00 |

 Presenters :

-- 2. Masao Oi: Beyond Walls, Connect Cultures: Digital Museums as Catalysts for Inquiry Learning
+- 2. Masao Oi: Beyond Walls, Connecting Cultures: Digital Museums as Catalysts for Inquiry Learning

 - 3. Seongil Park: Management and Utilization of Classical Texts through the Lens of Interculturalism: Focusing on Kyujanggak Institutes for Korean Studies at Seoul National University